weztcy/Aorus---Gaming-Showcase-Website/README.md

-# Aorus Gaming Web
+# Aorus - Gaming Showcase Website

-**Aorus Gaming Web** is a gaming shop website developed using **HTML, JavaScript, and Bootstrap**.
+**Aorus - Gaming Showcase Website** is a gaming shop website developed using **HTML, JavaScript, and Bootstrap**.

 The project focuses on delivering a modern, responsive, and engaging shopping interface while maintaining visual consistency with the Aorus brand identity.

 ## 🎮 About the Project

-Aorus Gaming Web was developed as a gaming-focused e-commerce interface designed to provide an intuitive and visually consistent user experience.
+Aorus - Gaming Showcase Website was developed as a gaming-focused e-commerce interface designed to provide an intuitive and visually consistent user experience.

 The implementation includes structured page layouts, interactive components, responsive navigation, and interface optimization across different screen sizes.